Asif Zaman

 Research

-My research is focused on analytic number theory with applications to algebraic structures and arithmetic statistics.
-I have investigated problems concerning the distribution of prime numbers, zeros of L-functions, the Chebotarev density theorem, and binary quadratic forms.
-These have led to interesting applications involving elliptic curves, modular forms, torsion in class groups, and mass equidistribution on the modular surface.
-Recently, I have also been studying random multiplicative functions.
+My research is focused on analytic and probabilistic number theory with applications to algebraic structures and arithmetic statistics.
+I have investigated problems concerning the distribution of prime numbers, zeros of L-functions, the Chebotarev density theorem, random multiplicative functions, and binary quadratic forms.
+These have led to applications involving elliptic curves, automorphic forms, torsion in class groups, and mass equidistribution on the modular surface.

 Teaching